heleny/hubot/README.md

     % cd hubot
     % yo hubot
 ```
-   See more details at [Hubot][hubot].
+   Find more details at [Hubot][hubot].
-- I'm using hipchat adapter, so I need to create a hipchat user with @hubot as the handler
+- When using a hipchat adapter, need to create a hipchat user with @hubot as the handler
-- Once hubot is created, you could create a script to include Hipchat specific environment variables
+- Once hubot is created, create a script to include Hipchat specific environment variables
 ```
     % HUBOT_HIPCHAT_ROOMS
     % HUBOT_HIPCHAT_TOKEN